jaipack17/Nature2D/CONTRIBUTING.md

    * :x: Bad Title - "I found a bug!"
    * ✔ Good Title - "Destroying Constraints connected to RigidBodies fills the console with errors."
 * **Follow the Issue Template** - Try to follow issue templates for us to go through them faster!
-   * Describe your issue in 30 - 40 words,
+   * Describe your issue in 30-40 words.
    * If its a bug - Share when you encountered the bug.
    * If its a bug - Share reproduction steps for the bug.
    * Share examples, videos or screenshots if possible.